Road & Travel Magazine

 Certainly, we could go on about the Boxster's perfect roadster proportions, expressive headlights, voluptuous curves and stolid rear flanks, but that would take valuable word space away from all else that makes Boxsters so wonderful to behold-let alone drive.

 That said, the 217-hp Boxster (250-hp in Boxster S guise) has been updated, well, not terribly often since its 1997 introduction.
 And we'd whine more about that if not for the fact that the Boxster was so well done right from the beginning.
-Just trace back our reviews of it each year since 1997 and you'll see that we just can't find enough superlatives to bestow upon it.
+Just trace back our reviews of it each year since 1997 and you'll see that we just can't find enough superlatives to bestow on it.

 But beyond its classic styling, this is a pedigreed Porsche, which means it delivers a driving experience such that no other car can match.
 Start with its razor-sharp steering, which reads minds more reliably than certain televised psychics.
 Its brakes stop the car with the same uncanny intuition.